dev-ay/LiveProject/README.md

 > string Title
 > List<ScheduledWorkPeriod> ScheduledWorkPeriods
 > dont forget migration
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3176-Implement message-all feature in TimeOffEvent controller
 > **Details:**
 > On the TimeOffEvent controller, create a function that will generate a message for every admin in the user table.
 Only define the function, do not call it just yet.
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3213-Add 3 more admin users to the seed data
 > **Details:**
 > Add 3 admin users to the seed data.
 Look at migrations > configuration
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*